bitinn/wiper/README.md

 ## Options

-- `-p` port to listen on
+- `-p` port to listen on, default to 35729.
+- `-t` debounce timeout, default to 5000ms.
-- `-w` file changes to watch; note that you should use `\*` to prevent bash from expanding globs, as we want wiper to expand it instead, also see that we double escape `\\*` in package.json due to additional string escapes.
+- `-w` files to watch; note that you should use `\*` to prevent bash from expanding globs, as we want wiper to expand it instead, also see that we double escape `\\*` in package.json due to additional string escapes.
-- `--cert=ssl.crt` and `--key=ssl.key` to start livereload server on https, generate your self-signed certificate and import them into your trusted store to work.
+- `--cert=ssl.crt` and `--key=ssl.key` to start livereload server on https, generate your self-signed certificate and import them into your CA trust store for this to work.

 ## Integration